• Home

 Michelle is a director of Timothy Scavone Jr. Memorial Foundation Inc. and is a secretary and director of Kids Club Inc., which are also non-profit 501C3 organizations.

 She is also a proud co-founder and treasurer for 'Be Love Ministries Inc.', an additional nonprofit, which is a Christian Ministry, 2022.
-Michelle is now volunteering at the Worcester House of Correction for her Christian Ministry.

 She and her husband were both diagnosed with Lyme disease.